Frequently Asked Questions

 Does the Internship Program provide housing?

 No, we are not able to provide housing.
-Information regarding temporary housing in the Washington Metropolitan Area can be found at these web sites:
+Information regarding temporary housing in the Washington Metropolitan and San Diego Areas can be found at these web sites:

 Is there public transportation?